Spicy Grilled Chicken (A 21-Day-Fix-Friendly Recipe)

 - Pasta.
 I'm not Italian, but I'm always ready to include pasta with any meal.
 Next time I make this chicken, I'm planning to take it off the bone and serve with whole wheat pasta and some broccoli.

 Basically any vegetable or carbohydrate source.
-There's no wrong sides to make with this chicken.
-Tag me in your creations on social media using #leahskosherfix.
+There are no wrong sides to make with this chicken.

 Questions & Answers